 About the Program

-Tras la Perla is one of Carlos Vives' most successful not-for-profit initiatives that aims to revive and empower Pescaito, one of the most vulnerable neighborhoods in his native Colombian city of Santa Marta.
+Carlos Vives presents Tras la Perla, his not-for-profit initiative that aims to revive and empower Pescaito, one of the most vulnerable neighborhoods in his native Colombian city of Santa Marta.
 Join us on Sept.
 24.

 Georgetown University's GCG quarterly journal features innovative proposals to help improve the competitiveness and governability of Ibero-American companies and countries in a globalized world.
 Read the latest issue here.